What Were the Alien and Sedition Acts?

 Adams wanted to mend relations with France, describing the situation as “a misunderstanding.”
 However, tensions escalated when messengers sent by Adams arrived in France.
 Not only were they treated with contempt, but French privateers also started to attack American merchant ships.

 The question of what should be done in response to France’s actions was polarizing.
 The Federalists generally preferred a tougher stance, with some aggressive members seeking a declaration of war, while the Republicans were firmly against war.
 The battle of ideas was also waged in print, with Republican and Federalist newspapers attacking and defending the President.
 Benjamin Bache, grandson of Benjamin Franklin, edited the Aurora, a paper deeply critical of Adams and any measure around creating a strong central government.
-The Aurora was rivalled by Porcupine’s Gazette, a publication owned by William Cobbett, an English writer who favored strong action against the French.
+The Aurora was rivaled by Porcupine’s Gazette, a publication owned by William Cobbett, an English writer who favored strong action against the French.

 Adams called for renewed efforts to negotiate with France alongside a build-up of military strength.
 Messengers departed for Europe while Congress approved funding for three frigates in the summer of 1797.
 In the meantime, French privateers continued to plunder American ships which had no protection.